From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Model and methods

 \section{Model and methods}

 The Hamiltonian of the $t$--$J_z$ model reads \cite{Khomskii2010}:

 where $\tilde{n}_i\!=\sum_{\sigma}\!\tilde{c}_{i\sigma}^{\dag}\tilde{c}_{j\sigma}^{}$.
-It describes the constrained hopping of fermions $\propto t$, in the restricted Hilbert space without double occupancies, i.e., $\tilde{c}_{i\sigma}^{\dag}\equiv c_{i\sigma}^{\dag}(1\!-\!n_{i\bar{\sigma}})$, along bond $\mean{ij}$, and the exchange $\propto J>0$ between the $z$ components of the $S=1/2$ spins of the localized $c$-electrons~\cite{Dag08,Woh08}.
+It describes the constrained hopping of fermions $\propto t$, in the restricted Hilbert space without double occupancies, i.e., $\tilde{c}_{i\sigma}^{\dag}\equiv c_{i\sigma}^{\dag}(1\!-\!n_{i\bar{\sigma}})$, along the bond $\mean{ij}$, and the antiferromagnetic (AF) exchange $\propto J>0$ between the $z$-th components of the $S=\frac12$ spins of the localized $c$-electrons~\cite{Dag08,Woh08}.
 In what follows we study the properties of the eigenstates of the Hamiltonian \eqref{eq:H} for the case of a single hole introduced into the half-filled limit (i.e., one electron localized at each site).
-As in the half-filled case, the ground state of the model \eqref{eq:H} is a N\'eel antiferromagnet; the problem studied here is that of a propagation of a single hole in a N\'eel antiferromagnet.
+As in the half-filled case, the ground state of the model \eqref{eq:H} is an Ising antiferromagnet; the problem studied here is that of a propagation of a single hole in an Ising antiferromagnet.

-The method used in the paper requires first to express the above model in the magnon language.
-To this end, the magnons are introduced here by means of the Holstein-Primakoff transformation~\cite{Hop40} which maps interacting spins on a boson problem,
+The method used in the paper requires first to express the above model \eqref{eq:H} in the magnon language.
+To this end, the magnons are introduced here by means of the Holstein-Primakoff transformation \cite{Hop40} which maps interacting spins on a boson problem,

-Here \mbox{$n_{i}=b_{i}^{\dag}b_{i}^{}$}, $b_{i}^{\dag}$ is a magnon creation operator, and the sign $\pm$ alternates between the AF sublattices in the N\'eel antiferromagnet.
+Here \mbox{$n_{i}=b_{i}^{\dag}b_{i}^{}$}, $b_{i}^{\dag}$ is a magnon creation operator, and the sign $\pm$ alternates between the AF sublattices in the Ising antiferromagnet.
 At the same time, removing a spin generates a hole: for $\uparrow$-sublattice:

 since removing an inverted spin also requires its realignment; complementary operations generate a hole at $\downarrow$-sublattice~\cite{Mar91}.
 Crucially, the maximal number of bosons and holes has to be limited to maximally one at each site $i$ (constraint~\textit{C1}).
+We note that in Eqs. (\ref{eq:hp}) the aforementioned constraint \textit{C1} is implicitly imposed, allowing us to omit the ``square root'' multipliers on the right hand side of these definitions.

 As a result, we get an \textit{exact} representation of the $t$--$J_{z}$ model in the magnon language for $\alpha=1$,